RESEARCH GRANT PROGRAM

 Dravet Syndrome Foundation’s Scientific Advisory Board oversees our Research Grant Program and makes funding recommendations to DSF’s Board of Directors.
-Applications are reviewed once a year – with application deadlines on December 15 of the previous year.
-Funding decisions are made by April 15 and grant start dates typically begin on May 31.
-The application cycle for 2013 is now closed.
+Applications are reviewed once per year.
+We offer two grant types – Research Grants and Postdoctoral Research Fellowship Grants.

 If you are thinking of applying for a DSF Research Grant ask yourself the following questions: